by Mary Howard, RN

-Medical experts have found that if Omega 3’s are 1 and the Omega 6’s exceed 4 in the ratio that people are more likely to have health problems.
+Medical experts have found people who consume Omega 3’s to Omega 6’s at a ratio higher than 1:4 are more likely to have health problems.

 By eating pastured meats like beef, pork and chicken not only do we lower our risk of heart problems, but just by this change alone, the average American can lower their calorie intake by about 17,700 calories a year.

 The Difference in Eggs of Pastured Chickens

 Free Range Chickens that are raised in areas where they can range and eat vegetables, grass, insects and a small amount of corn have a higher amount of Omega 3’s in their eggs.
 For example:

 - In confinement chickens, Omega 3’s are 1 and Omega 6’s are 20

 - In range-fed chicken eggs, Omega 3’s are 5 and Omega 6’s are 1

 The eggs of range-fed chickens have a higher number of Omega 3’s than Omega 6’s.
 This means they would be very good for you, and could even help lower cholesterol levels in your body.
 Flaxseed is high in Omega 3’s and is a great feed source to boost Omega 3’s in the meat and eggs of chickens.